peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

   - Data/test/Su57
   - Data/test/Tu160

+If you don't want to move images by your own, you can use a script for that.
+You only need to copy the 4 mentioned folders from the "crop" directory to the train folder and then use the script.

+- **cd Utils**
+- **python3 prepareTestFolder.py**

+When everything is done, you should get a feedback in the terminal with all moved files in their new directory.

 ## Data
 As you can see on the images above, they are neither standardized in format nor in size.
 I expect a challenging detection process.
 There is another challenge, because the dataset is very imbalanced.
 So this will also have an impact.